-- If you want more information before you make a decision about reporting a sexual assault, you can call the police anonymously to learn more about the process.
+- If you’d like more information before you make a decision about reporting a sexual assault, you can contact emergency services anonymously (by not providing your name or any identifying details of your experience) to ask questions / learn more about the process.

-- You can call a local sexual assault or crisis line.
-You can find their numbers online or search Resources Around Me for more information.
+- You can contact a local sexual assault / crisis line.
+You can find their contact info online or search Resources Around Me for more information.

-Remember: sexual assault is not your fault and no one has the right to touch you sexually without your permission.
-You can call Kids Help Phone 24/7 if you need to talk at 1-800-668-6868.
+Remember: Sexual assault is not your fault and no one has the right to violate you sexually.

 Here are some common myths about sexual assault (and their truths):

-Myth: it’s OK to force someone to have sex if they are drunk, wear provocative clothing, or agree to go out on a date with the person.
+Myth: It’s OK to force someone to have sex if they’re drunk, wear provocative clothing or agree to go out on a date with the person.

-Truth: people of any gender can commit sexual assault or be sexually assaulted.
+Truth: People of any gender can commit sexual assault or be a victim-survivor of sexual assault.

-Truth: you’re more likely to be assaulted by someone you know than by a stranger.
-(This is called acquaintance sexual assault.)
+Truth: You’re more likely to be assaulted by someone you know than by a stranger.

 Myth: If my friends are touching someone sexually, it’s OK for me to do it, too.